witcradg/DynamicDragula/README.md

 # DynamicDragula
-This is a Meteor example using Dragula with dynamically created containers.
+This is a Meteor example using Dragula for drag and drop between dynamically created containers.

 I created this project to
   - to show an issue I'm having with Dragula